amorawskanew/cupid_ecommerce_store/README.md

 Other Inspiration and Sources

-* Code Institute Ecommerce Boutique project, which I used as the main inspiration for my project.
-Boutique Ado is a beautifully developed app and I used it as a template for my project.
+* Code Institute Ecommerce Boutique project, which I used as the main inspiration and source of code for my project.
+Boutique Ado is a beautifully developed app and I based following advice of my tutors and mentor I made it my referncr material throughtout my project development.
 * StackOverflow for reference on solving similar bugs and in search for interesting code solutions
 * Youtube videos
 * Django Official Website